danielpmorton/pyastrobee/readme.md

 ## Status
 ### TODOs:
+- [ ] Add additional setup info to the docs about NASA code and ROS?
+- [ ] Make a URDF with a rigid cargo bag attached to the Astrobee gripper
+- [ ] Calibrate that gripper / arm distal joint transformation
 - [ ] Fix the weird orientation of the ISS meshes now that we know about the OBJ orientation export issues
 - [ ] Add anything from the demo to the control section, if we want to keep it
 - [ ] Make an "electromagnetic" snap to a wall when the bag is in the right position